Hire in France, without a French subsidiary

 The minimum wage in France is 1539.42 EUR per month as of 2020.
 This rate can be higher, or additional benefits could be included, if stated in a CBA.

-Establishing a French benefits system for employees can be a long and difficult process.
-With a different language and complicated employment laws, ensuring a robust and compliant system can take a lot of time and cost your organization a great deal of money.
+Establishing a French employee benefits system for employees can be a long and difficult process.
+With a different language and complicated employment laws, ensuring a robust and compliant system can take a lot of time and cost your organization a great deal of money (for more information on compulsory employee benefits check out our Employer’s Guide to Employee Benefits in France).